gldog/keep-ours-paths-merge-driver/README.md

 # Keep paths by pattern

 Paths can be kept by patterns given as regular expressions.
-Regular expressions are given as patterns delimited by colon from the path.
+Regular expressions are given as patterns separated by colon (or the value given in `-s/--separator`).

-Note, colon is a reserved character in XPath for namespaces.
-But for the first implementation of the merge driver this delimiter works for me.

 Simplifed pom.xml